mcbuddy/testivai-actions/README.md

 - TestivAI must be set up in your project
 - The workflow must have write permissions to the repository
+- GitHub Pages must be enabled for your repository
+- The following GitHub Actions permissions are required:
+  - `contents: write` (for pushing changes)
+  - `pull-requests: write` (for commenting on PRs)
+  - `pages: write` (for deploying to GitHub Pages)
+  - `id-token: write` (for GitHub Pages authentication)

 ## Contributing